Market Review: Open

 Stage 1: identify and test issues associated with the frameworks for planning, funding and delivering major transmission projects.

-Stage 2: identify and develop solutions to address the issues identified in Stage 1.
+Stage 2: identify and develop solutions to address shorter-term issues identified in Stage 1.

-The Review will develop its advice collaboratively with market and jurisdictional bodies and will consider input from a broad range of stakeholders.
+The Review will continue to develop its advice collaboratively with market and jurisdictional bodies and will consider input from a broad range of stakeholders.

-The consultation process for the Review includes consultation for the Material change in network infrastructure project costs rule change request, as both involve managing uncertainty in transmission project planning and investment.
-More information on the rule change request can be found on the project page at: https://www.aemc.gov.au/rule-changes/material-change-network-infrastructure-project-costs
+The Directions forum also provided an update of the Material change in network infrastructure project costs rule change.
+More information on the rule change request can be found on the project page.

 The National Electricity Market (NEM) is experiencing a significant transition away from reliance on thermal generation towards demand being principally met by geographically dispersed renewable generation.
 Substantial investment in transmission infrastructure is required to underpin the transition to clean energy and bring power from new renewable generation and storage to consumers.